1842 Slave Revolt in the Cherokee Nation: Events of the revolt

 The large force caught up with the slaves seven miles north of the Red River on November 28.
 The tired fugitives, weak from hunger, offered no resistance.
 They were forced to return to their owners in the Choctaw, Creek and Cherokee reservations.
 The Cherokee later executed five slaves for the murders of Edwards and Wilson.
 Vann put most of his surviving slaves to work on his steamboats, shoveling coal.

 The slave revolt inspired future slave rebellions in the Indian Territory.
 By 1851, a total of nearly 300 blacks had tried to escape from Indian Territory.
 Most headed for Mexico or the area of the future Kansas Territory, where residents prohibited slavery.

 Economic impact

 Indian slaveholders bought and sold slaves, often doing business with white slaveholders in the neighboring states of Texas and Arkansas.
 The owners in both areas always considered enslaved Africans to be property.

 After the revolt, the Cherokee often hired non-slave holding Indians to catch runaway slaves.
 In the past, some of these people had struggled to eat, while slave-owning families flourished in a market economy driven by slave labor.
 Some among these once poor Cherokee became wealthy by providing services to the 'rescue' company in catching fugitive slaves.
 When slave catching expeditions were mounted, such trackers were paid.
 They were also authorized to buy ammunition and supplies for the hunt, at the expense of the Nation (provided that the expedition was not "unnecessarily protracted and did not incur needless expenses").
+This was the economic impact of the Revolt.